philipsharp/afieldguidetoelephpants/CONTRIBUTING.md

 * The file name is of the structure `DATE-COLOR-IDENTIFIER.md`, where `DATE` is the date of public release, or public announcement (if earlier).
 * Alternative animals are defined in `source/_other` following the same structure.
+* When describing a new subspecies, a common name and subspecies name must also be added to `app/config/sculpin_site.yml`.

 ## Images